Club Bolívar: Rivalries

 Bolivar's classic rival is The Strongest.
 Matches between them are known as the Bolivian derby, or Clásico Paceño.
 It is considered the most important football derby in the country.
 Bolívar and The Strongest are one of the oldest and strongest teams of the league, both from the administrative capital of Bolivia, La Paz; hence the name Paceño.

 The first official Bolivian derby in history was played on 17 October 1927, a match which ended 0–0.

 The rivalry has been ranked as one of the most popular in South American football.

 Bolivar currently leads the series in wins, with 164 compared to The Strongest's 103.
 In December 2004, The Strongest secured a historic 7-0 win over their rivals — the biggest margin of victory ever recorded in the rivalry.

-The club also has some minor rivalries with clubs from Santa Cruz de la Sierra, such as Oriente Petrolero, and Jorge Wilstermann.
+The club also has some minor rivalries with clubs from Santa Cruz de la Sierra, such as Oriente Petrolero and Blooming, and Jorge Wilstermann from Cochabamba.
 Matches between these clubs usually gather lots of attention throughout the country.